octobercms/docs/help-developer-guide.md

 1. Don't hesitate to make cross links to other documentation articles.
 Adding links to the same article in the same paragraph is not necessary.
 1. See the [cms-pages.md](cms-pages.md) or [cms-themes.md](cms-themes.md) files for your reference.

+<a name="psr-exceptions" class="anchor" href="#psr-exceptions"></a>
+## Exceptions to PSR standards

+There are some exceptions to the PSR standard used by October.

+<a name="psr-exception-methods" class="anchor" href="#psr-exception-methods"></a>
+### Controller methods can have a single underscore

+PSR-2 states that methods must be in **camelCase**.
+However, in Backend controllers October will prefix AJAX handlers with the action name to define a controlled context.
+For example:

+    public function index_onDoSomething()
+    {
+        // Only works on the index page
+    }

+    public function onDoSomethingElse()
+    {
+        // Works globally for all pages
+    }

+An exception must be granted for these scenarios.

+<a name="psr-exception-newline-expressions" class="anchor" href="#psr-exception-newline-expressions"></a>
+### Subsequent expressions are on a new line

+PSR-2 does not explicitly state that subsequent expressions should be on the same line as the closing parenthesis.

+The following code is considered valid and is recommended for better spacing between logic:

+    if ($expr1) {
+        // if body
+    }
+    elseif ($expr2) {
+        // elseif body
+    }
+    else {
+        // else body;
+    }

+    try {
+        // try body
+    }
+    catch (FirstExceptionType $e) {
+        // catch body
+    }
+    catch (OtherExceptionType $e) {
+        // catch body
+    }

+This is an acceptable preference based on a technicality, PSR-1 and PSR-2 are not explicit when using SHOULD, MUST, etc. in this case.
+However, at the time of writing, the PSR-2 codesniffer rules say it's not valid, so an exception may be required.

 <a name="developer-standards" class="anchor" href="#developer-standards"></a>
 ## Developer standards and patterns